brittadam/development4-php/readme.txt

 - update profile
 - logout
 - user should only be able to login when email is confirmed
+- verified users should be able to post prompts without approval needed

 DONE:
 - register